Syncfusion AI Assistant

 getFrozenLeftColumnHeaderByIndex()

 getColumnHeaderByIndex() gridInstance.getColumnHeaderByIndex(1) In the previous architecture, the methods selected movable, right freeze, and left freeze headers separately.
-However, in the new approach, when using the getMovableColumnHeaderByIndex(), getFrozenRightColumnHeaderByIndex(), and getFrozenLeftColumnHeaderByIndex() methods, you will still obtain the same results as in the previous architecture.
+However, in the new approach, when using the getMovableColumnHeaderByIndex(), getFrozenRightColumnHeaderByIndex(), and getFrozenLeftColumnHeaderByIndex() methods, the same results as in the previous architecture will still be obtained.

 Validation messages displayed in frozen sections prevent scrolling until resolved, ensuring data integrity during editing operations.